Estephany11/recommendermovie/README.md

 Algorithm: first query watched movies and undwatched movies, then, for each unwatched movi, calculate the max similarity between all watched movies.
 If its max similarity is greater than a treshold, then we update its recommended field.

-1 - Create your own watched movie history
+1 - Create your own watched movie history:

   In /admin login with superuser credentials.
 Select movies you have watched and mark them.
 Repeat the process

-2 - Generate recommendations
+2 - Generate recommendations:

   Run make_recommendations.py